simonecaletti/mathematica-intro/README.md

   - Databases and Packages in Mathematica.
 Our first Mathematica Package.
   - Animations using Manipulate
   - External Evaluators: Python.
 The Mathlink tool.
 Mathematica scripts.
+  - The Wolfram Project: the double slit experiment simulated with the Wolfram Model